Paul has a passion for new technology and taught digital media studies in the UK for a number of years. He now lives in Florida, USA.

 The HAVIT HV-F2056: Reliable and Affordable

-- There are three fans, but they are very quiet.
+- There are three fans, which provide real cooling power.
+You might expect them to make a lot of noise, but they are very quiet.
 You barely hear them.

 - Portable and lightweight, useful if you need to take it places.